 You also can develop dangerously high blood pressure levels while lying down.

-People with multiple system atrophy may have other difficulties with body functions that occur voluntarily (autonomic), including:
+People with multiple system atrophy may have other difficulties with body functions that occur involuntarily (autonomic), including:

 - Loss of bladder or bowel control (incontinence)